mpnouwens/mpnouwens/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... friendloops and cara care 🌍
+- 🔭 I’m currently working on ...
+Building simple things 🌍
 - 🌱 I’m currently learning ...
 AWS, algorithms and data structures 📝
 - 👯 I’m looking to collaborate on ... expo 📱
 - 🤔 I’m looking for help with ...
 AWS